 The EU legislation for incineration plants sets parameters for emissions and requires these to be monitored.
 Many in Albania worry that the operational incinerator in Elbasan, and the planned incinerators in Fier and Tirana, are not developed according to this legislation.
 Albania has no previous experience with the construction of waste incineration plants and there is no rigorous and transparent Environmental Impact Assessment procedure accompanying the building permits of the incinerators.
-In addition, measurement and control for the creation of a baseline of health indicators for the inhabitants of areas adjacent to the plant have not been carried out.
-The baseline should serve to set up a regular monitoring and evaluation system on the environmental impact of incinerators.
+According to Lulzim Baummann and Stefan Schatz, both waste engineers with over a decade of experience with incinerators in Germany, the astonishingly low budget for the incinerators in Albania indicates that the quality of the plants will leave much to be desired.
+The construction of the entire Elbasan plant was budgeted at €22 million, while in Germany only the filters for an incinerator - vital for ensuring that toxic chemicals are not released in the air - cost €28 million.
+With the money spent on the Elbasan plant, according to these waste engineers, only a non-filter incinerator can be built.
+This would mean that hazardous carcinogenic chemicals are released into the air, without any protection for public health or the environment.